 Though an impossibly tough act to follow, the concert closed with COLD, a short work by Einike Leppik using the same audiovisual setup as An Index of Metals.
 Exploring the “conditionality and finality of human life”, the work took a meditative approach, though a robust one, an portentous tone within growing via images of decay to create a sumptuous doom music.
 It was the sense of tactility with which the piece began that prevailed, Leppik ending the work with tender, melancholic music, resigned yet maintaining peak intensity to the last, projecting a potent air of defiance in the face of our inevitable end.

-Kozlova-Johannes bifurcates the role of the woman, exploring voice (soprano Iris Oja) and movement (dancer Kärt Tõnisson) as separate but connected aspects, accompanied by a small ensemble of flute, electric guitar, clavichord and electronics.
+The role of the woman is bifurcated, exploring voice (soprano Iris Oja) and movement (dancer Kärt Tõnisson) as separate but connected aspects, accompanied by a small ensemble of flute, electric guitar, clavichord and electronics.
 The internal relationship between these vocal and physical aspects, and the wider relationship between both aspects and the instrumental parts – which to a limited but significant extent directly interact with them – was especially interesting.
 The woman’s progress was initially slow and painful, Oja pulling Tõnisson behind her in large swathes of fabric.
 The music almost literally held its breath through this slow sequence, Oja articulating nothing more than croaks and fragmented syllables.
 As voice gave way to movement, Tõnisson now emerging from the fabric, the music responded with one of the most dazzling things i heard during the entire festival, a vast, glorious climax from ensemble and electronics that, coming in the wake of near silent darkness, felt genuinely awesome.
 From breath-holding to breathtaking.

 The work’s progression was extremely slow, but this felt entirely necessary due to the very evident weight of trauma and the degree and depth of the wounds it had caused.
 An interaction with the highly florid flute was ambiguous, the latter initially seeming to proffer help but soon after appearing to be a hindrance.
-It was a brave choice by Kozlova-Johannes to focus entirely, and at such length, on the aftermath and gradual outworking of psycho-emotional damage, but it worked.
+It was a brave choice by Kozlova-Johannes and Kolle to focus entirely, and at such length, on the aftermath and gradual outworking of psycho-emotional damage, but it worked.
 Not always: a sequence where the clavichord was brought out (from behind a curtain where the ensemble were situated) to the front of the stage to accompany Oja during the work’s coda felt strange and clunky, lacking the more seamless back and forth that had been an effective feature of the piece (both singer and dancer move either side of the curtain at different points).
 But nothing could diminish the scale of the emotional apex as Oja’s voice increasingly found song, and strength, in her voice, and even more so as Tõnisson triumphantly fought her way through a seemingly never-ending pile of ashes, causing the most amazing vortices of air – and triggering a second tutti climax on a similar scale to the first one – to emerge reborn, like a jet black phoenix. “etching.ash” was a tough, painful watch, but one that seemed to reiterate by its very existence the necessity of externalising pain as a first step on the long path to recovery.